ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 State variables refer to all variables that are updated hourly by the abiotic model.
-This includes vertical profiles of air temperature, relative humidity, soil temperature, and energy fluxes, for full list see [list of updated variables](#updated-variables).
+This includes vertical profiles of air temperature, relative humidity, soil temperature, and energy fluxes, for full list see [list of updated variables](#updated-variables). canopy and air temperature are solved in an iterative loop until both variables converge.
 The aggregation step at the end returns mean values of the representative day.
 :::